hug-sch/vse-docs/setup/organize/strip-types/color.rst

    Figure 2: Effect Property of Color Strip

 Effect Strip
    With the vertical slider you can set the brightness of the color.
 Clicking on the horizontal slider will display a standard Color Picker.
 More info about the :doc:`Color Picker </edit/color-grading/terminology/terminology>` in the Color grading section.
+This Color Picker has some additional settings, i.e. opacity.

    The existing Color panel has some overlap with the Effect Strip panel, for example the Saturation field.